module Coproduct: sig end

 val is_interp : Term.t -> bool

-holds if the top-level function symbol is
+in_interp a holds if the top-level function symbol is

-in the signature of COP
+in the signature of COP.

 val is_pure : Term.t -> bool

-holds if every function symbol in a
+is_pure a holds if every function symbol in a is in COP;

 that is, only variables occur at uninterpreted positions.